Flood warnings as heavy rains move across the South

 #ReadLocal

-Water flooded more than a dozen homes in St. Charles Parish, Louisiana, and more than two dozen water rescues were reported in Hattiesburg, Mississippi, because of the rain.
+Water flooded more than a dozen homes in St. Charles Parish, Louisiana, on Thursday.

+A Trader Joe’s store in Metairie outside New Orleans lost power during the storm Thursday, prompting the chain to donate more than 10,000 pounds (4,500 kilograms) of perishable grocery items to the Second Harvest Food Bank.

+Food bank spokesman Joe Vise said the refrigerated and frozen items will be distributed across 23 parishes in the state.

 Comments